barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 situation: perhaps they *should* first have to climb out of the hole they dug for themselves, rather than just get a second attempt!

-For example, if the [glo:pc] is trying to repair something, and they badly fail, then a task chain makes sense as they now need to repair the original damage *and* what new damage they just caused.
-Whereas if the [glo:pc] is trying to find a target in some surveillance tapes, failure doesn't destroy the tapes, but trying again might cost them much more time than they're comfortable spending, so pushing the roll makes more sense.
+For example, if the [abbr:pc] is trying to repair something, and they badly fail, then a task chain makes sense as they now need to repair the original damage *and* what new damage they just caused.
+Whereas if the [abbr:pc] is trying to find a target in some surveillance tapes, failure doesn't destroy the tapes, but trying again might cost them much more time than they're comfortable spending, so pushing the roll makes more sense.